devslopes/dwa-css-curriculum/flexbox-and-html-forms/HTML-forms.md

 - How to set up an HTML Form
 - Common parts of a form
-- how to style different parts of a form
+- How to style different parts of a form
-- how to get the correct values out of a form
+- How to get the correct values out of a form

 ## Class Videos